Highway Driving Safety: Emergency Stops, Making Repairs & Getting HelpUpdated Dec. 11, 2020

 - Never get into a stranger’s vehicle.
 If they do not have a cell phone, ask them to go on ahead and call for help at the next roadside phone or rest stop.

 Remember the “move over” law when passing a disabled vehicle on the side of the highway.
-Moving to a more distance lane to give a disabled vehicle room is good practice, even if it is not a legal requirement in your state.
-You can read more about the “move over” law in your state’s driving manual, if it applies in your area.
+Moving to a more distant lane to give a disabled vehicle room is good practice, even if it is not a legal requirement in your state.
+You can read more about the “move over” law in your state’s driving manual if it applies in your area.

 Reduce your speed as soon as you see a disabled vehicle on the highway.
 Keep an eye out for pedestrians, emergency responders, tow trucks and repair equipment around the stopped vehicle.